CE-Deepanshu/MSE_CE_GNDEC_2025.github.io/README.md

 - 4.6 × Mu = 4.6 × 351.25 × 10^6 = 1.61575 × 10^9
 - (fy × b × d² / fck) = 415 × 300 × 500² / 25 = (evaluate as per formula)

-## Ques 6.
-Design slab of the corner bed room at second floor, which is part of 5 storeyed apartment to be constructed at Ludhiana.
+**Ques 6:** Design slab of the corner bed room at second floor, which is part of 5 storeyed apartment to be constructed at Ludhiana.
 The inside size of room is 4.25m x 5.50m.

-Answer Given data
+**Answer 6:** Given data

 Size of room = 4.25m x5.5m